 St. John the Evangelist in Hingham, Massachusetts

-Nothing so forces introspection than to be reminded of our own mortality.
-Today we impose ashes with the words “Remember that you are dust and to dust you shall return.”
-That’s a sobering thought; a depressing thought; a painful reminder that all of our strivings in this mortal life are ultimately for naught.
-Despite our worldly successes and triumphs, despite the deep emotions and connections we experience, we are mere dust — meaningless, ephemeral dust.
+In a few moments, we will impose ashes with the words “Remember that you are dust and to dust you shall return.”
+That’s a sobering thought; a painful reminder that all of our strivings in this mortal life are ultimately for naught.
+Despite our worldly successes and triumphs, despite the deep emotions and connections we all experience, we are mere dust — meaningless, ephemeral dust.

 But only outside the concept of the Resurrection.
 Because of Christ’s resurrection — toward which this entire Lenten season points — when we die we don’t just return to dust, we return to God.